AdamGonda/JTerminalApp/README.md

 I made a 3D char array so you can create your frames composed a bunch of 2D arrays, and you even can choose from one shot and loop options.

 Buffer:
-I had to find a way to add and remove objects from the game, so I made this buffer abstraction to do so.
+I had to find a way to add and remove objects from the game without a ConcurrentModificationException, so I made this buffer abstraction to do so.

 Render:
-I used these 2D char arrays to represent the characters that the given app object likes to render out so I had to determine when they out of the view.
+I used these 2D char arrays to represent the characters that the given AppObject likes to render out so I had to determine which part of them out of the view if they are.

 # So let's see what's inside